med7xdv/dappuimmune22-23-24/BLAST/README.md

-# how I found the immune genes in Daphnia
+Identifying the innate immune system genes in each Daphnia species.